harynshin/DH110/Assignments/A3_Contextual_Inquiry.md

 - Wrap-up Questions: Assessed the importance for user in connecting with their family members, user's satisfations with current connection methods, and more.

 ## 📋 Step 4: Plan the details
-Brainstorm the right contexts and narrow down to decide where to visit physically and/or virtually
-- Activities to observation:
+- Activities to observation: Interview questions and paper journaling activity.
-- Decide how to interact with the users (ex. overt x participatory if it is contextual inquiry)
+- Interacting with the user: Interviewing the user in a form of multiple nested questions, gaining insights on the details.
-- Collecting user data: I plan to use my laptop in order to video record the whole user interview process, while voice recording on one hand using the iphone voice memos application as a back up as well as taking pen-paper observation notes during the interview.
+- Collecting user data: Using my laptop in order to video record the whole user interview process, while voice recording on one hand using the iphone voice memos application as a back up as well as taking detailed observation notes during the interview with my ipad.
 - Please find the interview + observation script guide here: [Contextual Inquiry Script Guide](https://docs.google.com/document/d/115sMx7jbDYR3zcwKOwoDYMJbRAUE6nvYk_egV3ZdNo8/edit?usp=sharing)

 ## 📋 Step 5: Conduct the research